-- 9) DEQ should develop a robust Cap and Reduce Program.
-It should have broad coverage within the covered sectors; a stringent cap that lowers quickly; and be designed to achieve Oregon's science based GHG emissions reduction goals for emissions from the covered sectors.
-Acknowledging that balancing the 2021-2023 biennial budget will be extremely challenging, funding for this program should be protected and enhanced to ensure the DEQ has the resources it needs to design an effective and equitable program that protects low-income Oregonians and doesn't drive Emission Intensive Trade Exposed (EITE) businesses out of Oregon. - 10) Continue to pursue Cap and Trade legislation.
-Putting a price on carbon corrects underlying market failures by including the external costs of GHG emissions and their contribution to climate change.
-Carbon pricing reduces GHG emissions at a lower cost than source- and sector-based mandates for technologies or processes while encouraging the creation of good jobs in the clean energy sector.
+9. DEQ should develop a robust Cap and Reduce Program.
+The program should have broad coverage within the covered sectors and a stringent cap that declines quickly, and should be designed to achieve Oregon's science-based GHG emissions reduction goals from the covered sectors.
+Acknowledging that balancing the 2021-2023 biennial budget will be extremely challenging, funding for this program should be protected and enhanced to ensure DEQ has the needed resources to design an effective and equitable program that protects low-income Oregonians and doesn't drive Emission Intensive, Trade Exposed (EITE) businesses out of Oregon.

+10. Continue to explore emissions pricing legislation.
+Putting a price on GHG emissions corrects underlying market failures by including the external costs of GHG emissions and their contribution to climate change.
+GHG emissions pricing reduces GHG emissions at a lower cost than source- and sector-based mandates for technologies or processes while encouraging the creation of good jobs in the clean energy sector.
 While DEQ can cap emissions, they do not have the authority to hold auctions to generate revenue that could be used to assist low-income Oregonians, protect EITE businesses, reduce emissions in uncapped sectors, and/or address the impacts of climate change.